Install Free

 SonarLint uses a lightbulb icon to help point out issues in your code.

 To better control the way you see and manage issues, check out the VS Code documentation on Fixing Issues for quick ways to fix problems.
-Also, look at the article about running SonarLint in Connected Mode for details about integrating your local analysis with your SonarQube or SonarCloud analysis.
+Also, look at the article about running SonarQube for VS Code in Connected mode for details about integrating your local analysis with your SonarQube (Server, Cloud) or SonarQube Community Build analysis.

 Creative Commons License